andytuantruong/andytuantruong/README.md

 - 📫 How to reach me **andytuantruong@gmail.com**

-- ⚡ Fun fact **I have been top < 1% of Riot Games' Teamfight Tactics since June 2019**
+- ⚡ Fun fact **I have achieved top < 1% of Riot Games' Teamfight Tactics from June 2019 to June 2023**

 <h3 align="left">Connect with me:</h3>
 <p align="left">